Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View (2026)

 Practical guidance

-- Build a complete wallet/account inventory — every address and exchange account.
+- Build a complete wallet/account inventory covering every address and exchange account.

 - Use watch-only/xpub to capture wallets safely (see watch-only tracking).

-- Classify own-to-own transfers as internal — never sale + re-purchase.
+- Classify own-to-own transfers as internal, never as a sale plus re-purchase.

 - Treat a missing wallet as a correctness failure, not a minor gap.